 Musing….
 We get a lot of inspiration from women that we admire – we draw from their style, their values, their creativity, their aesthetics, their daily routines.
-We secretly just want to be these women, and because we can’t totally take over their lives, we try to either work with them or be inspired by them daily.
+We secretly just want to be these women, and because we can’t totally take over their lives… we try to either work with them or connect with them personally.

 Sarah Campbell is one of those muses and we are lucky enough to work with her in creating the cute illustrations that you see throughout our site.
-Sarah is an illustrator working with various different mediums.
-She grew up in Vancouver but has spent the past few years in Australia and is currently doing an artist residency in Finland.
+Sarah is an illustrator working with various different mediums and after growing up in Vancouver, has spent the past few years in Australia and is currently doing an artist residency in Finland.

 We wanted to ask Sarah a few questions on topics that have been so front of mind lately since she always has a refreshingly real perspective on things.